-Completions technology also has evolved, helping to secure wells in less time and with greater protection.
-Cased-hole completion involves making small holes in the well casing and formation so that oil or gas can flow effectively into production tubing.
-Open-hole completions are another option: Formations with weak rock often require sand screens and gravel packs are inserted into the reservoir to stabilize the hole and maintain the flow of oil from the reservoir into the well bore.
+Completions technology also has evolved—installations are done in less time and reliably produce at greater rates.
+Cased-hole completion involves perforating the well casing and formation so that oil or gas can flow into production tubing.
+Open-hole completions are another option: Formations with weak rock often require sand screens and gravel packs to be inserted into the reservoir to stabilize the hole and maintain the flow of oil from the reservoir into the well bore.
 This process controls the migration of sand to avoid well failures and lost production.
 Next, acids and other fluids can be pumped into the well under high pressure to fracture, clean and stimulate the rock in order to increase our ability to produce oil or gas.
 Finally, production tubing is added to provide an efficient and safe flow to the surface.

 What Chevron Is Doing